-my site with Google:
+|Search my website with Google:

-|Paid Parental Leave in Germany:
+|Paid Parental Leave in

 Up to 1,800 € per child/month

-Germany’s New System of Parental Leave
+Germany’s System Of Parental Leave

 New regulations began in 2007

 In the new system, a mother or a father gets 67 % of the net income in the last 12 months before the birth but not less than 300 € and not more than 1,800 €.
 Those who have not worked before the birth can only get 300 €.
-The parent demanding this paid parental leave must not work more than 30 hours a week after the birth and if there is no reduction of working time to 30 hours or less, only 300 € can be granted.
+The parent demanding this paid parental leave must not work more than 30 hours a week after the birth.
+If there is no reduction of working time to 30 hours or less, only 300 € can be granted.
 If the parent earns an income after the birth the payment will be generated by 67 % of the difference between the last and the actual income.

-This policy is another step to heighten the number of babies born in Germany, a country with an alarming low fertility rate which rose only slowly from 1.39 in 2011 to 1.50 in 2015.
+This policy is another step to increase the number of babies born in Germany, a country with an alarming low fertility rate which rose only slowly from 1.39 in 2011 to 1.50 in 2015.
 To maintain the level of the population, a rate of 2.1 is regarded as to be necessary.
 Many projects have yet been started to have more newborn citizens but no significant success has been seen.
 The new model adopts the Scandinavian system which might have helped the countries in the North of Europe to have both a higher fertility rate and a high participation of women in working life.
-The parenthood benefit which has come into operation in 2007 is called “Elterngeld” in German which might be translated “parent’s money”.
+The parenthood benefit came into operation in 2007 is called “Elterngeld” in German which might be translated “parent’s money”.
 "Elterngeld" is a tax-financed payment by the state, and "Elternzeit" is the time out a parent may demand from work after the birth of a baby (parental leave).

-The total amount of money that is spent on paid parental leave benefits is 4.68 billion euro in 2010.
+The total amount of money that is spent on paid parental leave benefits is 6.207 billion euro in 2014.
 Germany’s federal budget bears the costs.
-(Source: Statistical Yearbook 2012 p.
-226 of the German Federal Statistical Office).
+(Source: Statistical Yearbook 2016 p.
+228 of the German Federal Statistical Office).

 Experiences with the new system

-In the year 2010, there were around 810,000 mothers and fathers who got paid parental leave support.
+In the year 2010 around 810,000 mothers and fathers got paid parental leave support.
 There were 499,000 applications by single parents and 155,000 by both parents.
 25% of the fathers of the 678,000 babies born in 2010 decided to receive this social benefit.
 But 76% of these fathers wanted to have this support for the wage lost by the reduction of working time for not more than two months.
 Only 6% of the fathers voted for a support of twelve months.
 Nearly two thirds of these couples received this support together for a relatively short time, mainly two months (which demands that none of the parents works longer than 30 hours a week).
 There was no overlap in time in approximately one third of the cases with two beneficiaries.

-In the year 2010, 38% of the supported parents got only the minimum amount of 300 euro.
+In 2010, 38% of the supported parents got only the minimum amount of 300 euro.
 But the average sum paid as parental leave support was 964 euro (mothers 878 euro, fathers 1,201 euro).
 If fathers apply for paid parental leave benefits, they generally do this for the first three months of the newborn child (41%).
 Every fifth father opted for a support after the first year of the child.

-The number of underage children in Germany has dropped from 15.2 million in 2000 to 13.1 million in 2010.
+The number of underage children in Germany dropped from 15.2 million in 2000 to 13.1 million in 2010.
 It is expected that this decline will continue.
 There are significant differences between the West and the East of Germany.
 In the East, the number fell by nearly 29%, in the West by 10% to eleven million children.
 Most children still live with their married parents in a family (West: 79%, East: 58%).
 The amount of children living with only a single parent is 15% in the West and 24% in the East.
 6% of the children in the West and 17% in the East live in households where the parent lives with a partner and is not married.

 For the majority of children living with both parents (51%) it is normal that both parents work (at least part-time), 38% of such children have only one working parent, and 11% have parents who both do not work.